-- Experience applied research in an international coastal community
+- Experience applied research in a international coastal settings

-- Complete a comparative analysis of select communities in the Aegean Islands
+- Comparative analysis of traditional village communities in the Aegean Islands

 - Live and work in a Greek Island village

-- Work independently and in project teams to perform research and planning analysis of the case study community
+- Work independently and in project teams to planning analysis and design

-- Identify community priorities and constraints through field research, interview and informal meetings with guest speakers
+- Conduct field research, interview and informal meetings with local experts

 - Gain knowledge of local, national, European and global sustainability principles